Catlord/Bulls-and-cows/README.md

 No Problems in there just sharing my job on that heavy part of C++.

-Coming from PHP (assuming they are not doing the same things), C++ has a very more simple structure by me, but it is much more difficult to implement.
+Coming from PHP (assuming they are not doing exactly the same things), C++ has a very more simple structure by me, but it is much more difficult to implement.
 It is a very precise language and I hope I will be able to be confident with it very soon :p.